Nix-Security-WG/nix-security-tracker/CONTRIBUTING.md

    - In the application settings **Generate a new client secret**

      Store the value in `.credentials/GH_SECRET`

+You currently need the credentials for starting the backend, as it tries to list team memberships on startup.

 ### Set up Github App webhooks